 IP67 has two numbers.
 The 6 means full dust protection.
 The 7 means 1-meter submersion for 30 minutes.

 The AirTag itself is IP67 rated by Apple.
-The TagVault Pet enclosure is also IP67.
-Stack them together and you have redundant IP67 protection, which sounds great but actually doesn’t increase the depth or duration rating.
-Both have the same 1-meter/30-minute limit; failure of either compromises the system.
+The TagVault Pet enclosure carries a higher IP69 rating against dust and high-pressure water jets.
+Stacking them doesn’t raise the depth or duration rating: the AirTag’s 1-meter/30-minute limit still governs the system, and failure of either layer compromises it.

 When Does the Waterproof Seal Actually Fail?